hashicorp/enos/README.md

 To understand why a tool like Enos exists we need to understand the differences that software delivery models make on both our quality requirements and the tools and strategies that we can utilize to ship quality software.

 For example, lets consider a hyphothetical software service application.
 What tools and strategies can we use to measure and verify the quality of our service?
 Say our application has lots of smaller unit tests that we execute regularly to verify some functional requirements before we deploy it.
 We run these often enough to give ourselves a sense of confidence in the correctness a unit level, but we don't verify our integrated product before changes in the source or deployment.
 Many of our services non-functional supporting systems like backups, high availability, and disaster recovery are provided by a platform team.
 Some of those requirements are fulfilled by external Cloud provider services and their SLAs.
 Our application is only deployed by us so we rarely have to worry about long term compatibility or data durability because we're only running a singular version of the application at one given time and it's regularly being updated to the latest version.
-We measure the quality of our service by defining various service level objectives and use instrumenation and observability tools to measure our SLO's and identify issues _after deployment_.
-We measure our velocity, which includes our time to recover from deployed bug.
+We measure the quality of our service by defining various service level objectives and use instrumentation and observability tools to measure our SLO's and identify issues _after deployment_.
+We measure our velocity, which includes our time to recover from escaped defect, as our primary quality metric.
 Our pipline is fast enough that we rely on being able to quickly patch issues and ship them.

 I want to emphasize that running a service is by no means trivial and our example omits plenty of challenges, but the tools and services we have available to measure quality (SLO's, velocity, observability) and move quickly with relative safety (automation, test verification, external tools and services with their SLAs) exist.
 Because our deployment model is limited and many of our non-functional requirements have been outsourced, our primary quality focus is limited to functional suitability and velocity.
 With these constraints a tool like Enos _could_ be useful for you but it was not designed for these constraints or requirements.

 Now lets consider a complex on-premises software product that we ship via binaries and packages.
-Lets say our product could be best described as a platform and that it services many different kinds of workloads, all with different access patterns and resource considerations.
+Lets say our product could be best described as a platform that services many different kinds of workloads, all with different access patterns and resource considerations.
 It has a vast array of deployment options and integrations.
 It has close to no telemetry and is often deployed in air-gapped environments, so even if the telemetry did exist it will never reach you.
-The deployment cycles for this can be up to a year in highly regulated environments, so its up the upmost importance that all functional, non-functional, and lifecycle actions behave as expected at all times, regardless of the many different ways the software might be deployed or used.
+Downstream operator deployment cycles for this application can be up to a year in highly regulated environments so its up the utmost importance that all functional, non-functional, and lifecycle actions behave as expected at all times, regardless of the many different ways the software might be deployed or used.

 This is by no means an apples to apples comparison with our SaaS example, but that's the point.
-Our software delivery method has changed by our quality requirements and our methods of quality verification.
+Our software delivery method has changed our quality requirements and our methods of quality verification.
 Instead of primarily focusing on the functional requirements of the system and velocity, we now have a larger responsibility of verification before the product is released.
-And on top of it, we also have so many other deployments variables like edition, version, platform, architecture, runtime, storage, network, cluster size, CPUs, memory, integrations, auditing, logging, HA, DR, etc, that we have to consider and ought to verify.
+And on top of it, we also have so many other deployments variables like edition, version, platform, architecture, runtime, storage, network, cluster size, CPUs, memory, integrations, auditing, logging, HA, DR, etc., that we have to consider and ought to verify.
 In effect, we are now responsible for all functional, non-functional, and lifecycle quality, and since we no longer control most of the environmental variables we have to figure out how to verify our software in all sorts of environmental combinations.

 How do we ensure that our software behaves as expected under so many unique circumstances?
 What tools do we have for this?

   - *Unit tests*
     Unit tests are really good at what they're supposed to do: verify the correctness of a routine.
 They're fast, easy, and relatively cheap, but they're isolated.
 Our application doesn't run in isolation, it runs integrated with everything else.
 We cannot rely on unit tests for reliability, efficiency, or non-functional quality requirements.
-  - *End-to-end tests, Acceptance Tests, Integration tests* All of these are useful because they integrate more than one routine to give us more confidence in our application, we're actually testing our software in manner that more closely resembles reality.
-These tests might be a bit slow relative to our unit tests, but we'll still do a lot of these because they easy for building faster feedback loops during development.
-They're still not a good proxy for what we're going to ship because we're testing a binary on our local machine, or perhaps we're deployming a test build into containers.
-But a real application like we're building often is not sharing CPUs, doesn't use in-memory storage, and isn't relying on in-kernel networking.
+  - *End-to-end tests, Acceptance Tests, Integration tests* All of these are useful because they integrate more than one routine to give us more confidence in our application because we're actually testing our software in manner that more closely resembles reality.
+These tests might be a bit slow relative to our unit tests but we'll still do a lot of these because they're easy for building faster feedback loops during development.
+They're still not a good proxy for what we're going to ship because we're testing a binary on our local machine or in a container.
+A real application like we're building often is not sharing CPUs, doesn't use in-memory storage, and isn't relying on in-kernel networking.
 Not to mention the various load profiles, lifecycle changes, and external integrations.
 We can't rely on these for any non-functional requirements.
   - *Interative Testing*
     Manual testing is wonderful but it's really slow, expensive, prone to errors, and not repetable.
 We should include some of this but can't rely on it for most quality characteristics.
   - *Load Testing, Performance Testing, Stress Testing* These strategies are great testing our non-functional requirements.
 It's really useful but also quite slow and often expensive.
 We also have a problem of our deployment matrix.
 How do get a representative load test when there are so many different ways to deploy or software and so many different ways to use it?
   - *Black box testing*
-    This is great for testing actual artifacts that we intend to ship, but we also have no good ways to testing all of our artifacts in representative ways.
+    This is great for testing actual artifacts that we intend to ship but we also have no good ways to testing all of our artifacts in representative ways.
   - *Observability*
     I wish, but we don't get telemetry.
-Most of these deployments are air-gapped and even if they were not, people might not want to spend on all that egress.
+Most of these deployments are air-gapped and even if they were not, people wouldn't want to spend on all that network egress.
   - *Simulation testing*
     TBD.
-This might be a valid strategy at some point, but we don't get to control the environment.
+This might be a valid strategy at some point but we don't get to control the environment.
   - *Proofs?*
     :weary: Maybe for some small routines.
 We simply don't have the budget or expertise to formally verify all of our software.

 This is not an exhaustive list of strategies but it does cover the most common answers.
-All of theses surely have their place in some parts of our quality workflow, but we've identified several gaps:
+All of these have their place in some parts of our quality workflow but we've identified several gaps:

 #### Constraints
 * We have lots of different unique artifacts and they all need to have their quality characteristics verified.